allenwang-code/iMovie-Android/README.md

     * [ ] Overlay a play icon for videos that can be played.
     * [ ] More popular movies should start a separate activity that plays the video immediately.
     * [ ] Less popular videos rely on the detail page should show ratings and a YouTube preview.
-* [ ] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
+* [x] Apply the popular [Butterknife annotation library](http://guides.codepath.com/android/Reducing-View-Boilerplate-with-Butterknife) to reduce boilerplate code.
 * [x] Apply rounded corners for the poster or background images using [Picasso transformations](https://guides.codepath.com/android/Displaying-Images-with-the-Picasso-Library#other-transformations)
 * [x] Replaced android-async-http network client with the popular [OkHttp](http://guides.codepath.com/android/Using-OkHttp) networking libraries.

 The following **additional** features are implemented:

-* [ ] List anything else that you can get done to improve the app functionality!
+* [x] Use Retrofit to auto generate data model

 ## Video Walkthrough